biscuit-auth/website/content/docs/guides/revocation.md

 [extra]
-lead = "How to revoke a token" toc = false top = false
+lead = "How to revoke a token" toc = true top = false
 +++

 ## Revocation identifiers

-Once a token has been created, we will need a way to invalidate need, either due to its lifecycle, like logging out, or decommissioning a service, or because it was compromised.
-Tokens can come with an expiration date, but those are not enough, as there will always be some delay between the leak and the expiration date.
+Once a token has been created, we need a way to invalidate it, either due to its lifecycle, like logging out or decommissioning a service, or because it was compromised.
+Tokens can come with an expiration date, but they are not sufficient, as there will always be some delay between the leak and the expiration date.
 So we need a way to revoke currently existing tokens.

-Biscuit tokens are bearer tokens.
-Revoking bearer tokens is usually done through revocation lists: a list of tokens that are no longer accepted is shared with all verifying parties.
-When authorizing a biscuit token, the library will make sure the token has not been revoked.
+Revoking bearer tokens lik biscuits is usually done through revocation lists: a list of tokens that are no longer accepted is shared with all verifying parties.
+When authorizing a biscuit token, the library will look it up in the list and refuse the request if it finds it.

-Such a mechanism relies on being able to uniquely identify tokens: we want to be able to revoke only the tokens that are not valid anymore, without revoking other tokens (even tokens with the same payload but have been issued to another holder).
+Such a mechanism relies on being able to uniquely identify tokens: we want to revoke only the tokens that are not valid anymore, without affecting other tokens (even tokens with the same content that have been issued to another holder).
 With offline attenuation, biscuits introduce another constraint: revoking a token should also revoke all derived tokens (else it would be trivial to circument revocation).

-The biscuit spec (and libraries) provide you with:
+The biscuit spec (and libraries) provides you with:

  - a way to uniquely identify tokens (two biscuits with the same payload and secret key will be different)
  - a way to identify groups of tokens derived from the same parent token
- - a way to reject tokens based on their ids during authorization
+ - a way to reject tokens based on that identification during authorization

-Biscuit's revocation ids are unique and generated directly from the token's structure, there is no need to add them explicitely, as would be done with Macaroons or the  "jti" claim in JWT.
+Biscuit's revocation identifiers are unique and generated directly from the token's structure, there is no need to add them explicitely, as would be done with Macaroons or the  "jti" claim in JWT.

-The biscuit spec _does not mandate_ how to publish revoked ids within your system;
+The biscuit spec _does not mandate_ how to publish revocation ids within your system;
-that depends a lot on the architecture and constraints of the systems.
+that depends a lot on the architecture and constraints.
 You can start simple with static revocation lists read through environment variables, and migrate to more complex systems as needed.
 We describe in this document various ways to achieve it.